 Since my return to the US in 2020 and most recently after the partial lifting of Covid-19 social distancing restrictions, I’ve become aware of youth subculture groups in my community.
 I live in an Oregon college town with a diverse youth population.
-Each subculture has a decidedly unique “style,” and I’ve wanted to take photos but decided against it.
+Each subculture has a decidedly unique “style”.
+I wanted to take photos, but didn’t.

 Tattoos and Piercings

-While waiting behind a young goth couple in a shopping line, I noticed them cautiously eyeing me.
-I must have seemed like a relic….
+While waiting behind a young goth couple in a shopping line, I noticed them eyeing me with caution and must have seemed like a relic….
 They didn’t appear to have any visible areas on their body that weren’t covered with tattoos or piercings.
-I tried not to stare while remembering how I squirmed years ago when getting my ears pierced and wondering if piercings to the tongue, eyebrows, and nose were painful.
-While we waited in line, I overheard their loud discussion of body “cutting”.
+I tried not to stare, while remembering how I squirmed years ago when getting my ears pierced and wondering if piercings to the tongue, eyebrows, and nose were painful.
+While waiting in line, I overheard their loud discussion of body “cutting”.
 Wishing to be non-judgmental, I didn’t react or flinch.
-Today’s subcultures seem severe to me, but then so are the times in which we live. sigh
+Today’s subcultures seem severe to me, but then, so are the times in which we live. sigh

 Oregon v Berlin

-Even during a recent three-month visit to Berlin, subculture garb I saw didn’t rival Oregon – a unique place in its own right.
-I confess to purchasing studded black leather boots during my time in Berlin, but stopped short of shaving my head or getting a more bizarre hairstyle to blend with the locals.
-Over the years, Berlin subculture fashion seems to have tamed – not so much on “the other side of the pond”.
+Even during a recent three-month visit to Berlin, the subculture garb I saw didn’t rival Oregon – clearly a unique place in its own right.
+I confess to purchasing studded black leather boots during my time in Berlin, but stopped short of shaving my head or getting an offbeat hairstyle to blend with the locals.
+Berlin subculture fashion has tamed over the years – not so much on “the other side of the pond”.

 The conclusion was that “there’s plenty of stuff out there that seems weird and striking and creative, but there’s something oddly self-conscious and non-committal about it”.
 A final thought – “perhaps that’s the result of living in a world dominated by social media, where you’re under constant surveillance by your peers”.

-At the moment, these appear to be some of the major subculture groups, and I apologize if this list is outdated.
+At this moment in time, these appear to be some of the major subculture groups, apologies if the list is outdated.
 Surely there are more.
 These subcultures leave me a bit dazed, and some might have come and gone before I ever heard of them.
 Click on the categories below to read more: